codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

   max-width="40%"
     %}

-The Cloud version has multi-account support with most git providers (GitLab, GitHub, Bitbucket) as well as Azure and Google.
+The Cloud version has multi-account support with most git providers (GitLab, GitHub, Bitbucket) as well as Azure and Google. -->

-### Codefresh Hybrid CI/CD
+## Hybrid Runner

-The Hybrid CI/CD  installation option is for organizations who want their source code to live within their premises, or have other security constraints.
-For more about the theory and implementation, see [CI/CD behind the firewall installation]({{site.baseurl}}/docs/administration/behind-the-firewall/).
+The Hybrid Runner installation is for organizations who want their source code to live within their premises, or have other security constraints.
+For more about the theory and implementation, see [[Runner installation behind firewalls]({{site.baseurl}}/docs/reference/behind-the-firewall).
 The UI runs on Codefresh infrastructure, while the builds happen in a Kubernetes cluster in the customer's premises.

 {% include image.html